Disappearance of Ann Marie Burr

-The first of four children of a middle-class Catholic family, Burr was raised in Tacoma alongside her three siblings.
+The oldest of four children in a middle-class family, Burr was raised in Tacoma alongside her three siblings.
 On the night of August 30, 1961, Ann went to sleep in an upstairs bedroom of the family's home, which she shared with her three-year-old sister.
 At some point during the evening, Burr awoke her mother, Beverly, notifying her that her younger sister, recovering from a broken arm, was crying.
 After comforting the three-year-old, Beverly put both girls back to bed.
-At approximately 5:30 a.m. on August 31, the family realized that Burr was no longer in her bedroom.
-Searches of the home revealed the front door had been left ajar, a living-room window open, and the girl nowhere to be found.
+At approximately 5:30 am on August 31, the family realized that Burr was no longer in her bedroom.
+Searches of the home revealed the front door had been left ajar, a living-room window open and the girl nowhere to be found.

-Burr’s disappearance sparked a significant manhunt, utilizing soldiers from nearby Fort Lewis, as well as members of the National Guard.
-Though several individuals were considered potential suspects in the years immediately following the disappearance, none led to Burr’s recovery.
+Burr's disappearance resulted in an intensive search of the surrounding area, which utilized soldiers from nearby Fort Lewis, as well as members of the National Guard.
+Though several individuals were considered potential suspects in the years immediately following the disappearance, none led to Burr's recovery.

-After Bundy was apprehended in 1978, he was considered a suspect when it was revealed that he (aged 14 in 1961) had lived near the Burr residence, that he delivered newspapers near Burr's house, and that the Burr home was very close to one of Bundy's earlier childhood homes where his favorite great-uncle lived.
-A size-6 shoe imprint was found outside the open living-room window, and some investigators believed this was consistent with a teenaged perpetrator.
-After corresponding with Bundy prior to his 1989 execution, Burr’s parents publicly stated that, based on circumstantial evidence, they believed their daughter's remains may have been buried on the University of Puget Sound campus.
+After his capture in 1978, Bundy was considered a suspect when it was revealed that he had previously lived in close proximity to the Burr residence and delivered newspapers near the house.
+A size-6 shoe imprint was found outside the Burrs' open living-room window, and some investigators believed this was consistent with a teenaged perpetrator.
+After corresponding with Bundy prior to his 1989 execution, Burr's parents publicly stated that, based on circumstantial evidence, they believed their daughter's remains may have been buried on the University of Puget Sound (UPS) campus.